bnbullock/School_District_Analysis/README.md

 8. School performance based on school size
 9. School performance based on the type of school

-## Modified School District Analysis with 9th grade marks removed, requirements:
+## Modified School District Analysis with 9th grade marks removed for THA, requirements:
-1. Replace ninth grade reading and math scores for THS
+1. Replace ninth grade reading and math scores for THS students
 2. Snapshot of the school district's key metrics
-3. Overview of the key metrics for each school
+3. Overview of the key summary metrics for each school
 4. Top 5 Schools based on passing rate
 5. Bottom 5 Schools based on passing rate
 6. Average Math scores by student in each grade level by School